It doesn’t matter if you have owned a car for a few years or decades; you have probably heard about a loose alternator belt before.

 But how do you know when it is time to tightening it up or replace it?
 Is it even possible on all car models?

 In this article, we will talk about the symptoms of a loose or bad alternator belt, location, and the replacement cost.
+Let’s begin with a quick look at the signs to look for:

 The alternator belt is powering not only the alternator but also many other parts in the engine bay.
 Therefore also a lot of things can fail when it becomes loose.
-Here are the 6 most common symptoms of a bad alternator belt:

 1. Battery / Alternator Warning Light